 39pc fall in properties to GCC nationals

-According to data from National Center for Statistics and Information, properties issued to Omani nationals reached 109,742, showing a decrease of 5.4 per cent during the same period.
+According to data from National Centre for Statistics and Information, properties issued to Omani nationals reached 109,742, showing a decrease of 5.4 per cent during the same period.

 While the traded value of property in the Sultanate hit RO 1.249 billion, it reached RO 158 million in June alone.